Saving water is everyone’s responsibility. Let’s work together to use less.

 We need to work together to use water wisely and save it for drinking and fire protection.

 Water Conservation Stages

-This year, Whistler moved to a NEW system managing water conservation.
-Water levels are set each week, depending on water supply, reservoir levels, fire danger rating and the weather forecast.
-This change to Whistler’s Outdoor Potable Water Use Bylaw allows for more flexible irrigation timelines while also keeping the reservoir is always full in case of fire.
+Whistler uses an innovative system for managing water conservation.
+The water conservation stage is evaluated each week.
+Recommendations to change the stage depend on water supply, reservoir levels, fire danger rating and the weather forecast.
+This allows for more flexible irrigation timelines while also ensuring the reservoirs are always full in case of fire.

 The Resort Municipality of Whistler is working to keep finding ways for our community to use less water.

 Because building more infrastructure to increase our water supply would be very expensive, the RMOW is working with the community and businesses to find ways to better manage our supply.

 - Evaluating the potential of water metering to better monitor and equitably charge for water use.